stefanofornari/lambda-loop/docs/index.md

-# &lambda;Loop Documentation
+# λLoop Documentation

-Welcome to the documentation for the &lambda;Loop library.
+Welcome to the documentation for the λLoop library.

-&lambda;Loop provides a fluent and expressive way to create loops in Java.
+λLoop provides a fluent and expressive way to create loops in Java.

 ## Topics